Payal Kumar

-Payal Kumar (/pə.jəl/ PAA-YAL, /hi/), better known by her pen name payal kumar (stylized in lowercase), is an Indian-origin multidisciplinary cultural worker, sexual and reproductive health justice advocate, abortion doula, and organizer.
-Their work explores the in-between spaces of coloniality, trauma, queerness, and embodiment, through illustrations, zines, spoken word pieces, and workshops that invoke the power of intergenerational community building.
+Payal Kumar (/pə.jəl/ PAA-YAL, /hi/, better known by her pen name payal kumar) is an Indian-origin multidisciplinary cultural worker, sexual and reproductive health justice advocate, abortion doula, and organizer.
+Their (Note: kumar uses they/them pronouns.) work explores the in-between spaces of coloniality, trauma, queerness, and embodiment, through illustrations, zines, spoken word pieces, and workshops that invoke the power of intergenerational community building.

 Currently based on Massachusett, Pawtucket, and Wampanoag territories, Kumar's visual work alchemizes Madhubani folk art from their ancestral villages in Bihar with traditional Americana motifs to amplify grassroots movements.
 They were 2021 recipient of the Boston Foundation's LAB grant and part of the 2024-25 cohort of Harvard Ed Portal's Artist Pipeline Program.

 Early life, education, and activism

 Kumar graduated from University of Chicago in 2017 with a major in biology (Neuroscience specialization) and Philosophy.
 During this time, they were a board member of the PanAsia Solidarity Coalition, community leader with Asian Americans Advancing Justice, collective member of Chicago Desi Youth Rising (winner of National Queer Asian Pacific Islanders Alliance's 2017 Community Catalyst Award), and coalition organiser with R3 Chicago.
 Kumar volunteered for DisO-Aides, a student-organized set of programs and resources, contributing a chapter on Intersectionality for the 2016 UChicago Disorientation Book.
 They were part of Apsara, an Indian Classical Dance student-collective, that collaborated with University Theater (UT) for Nari, exploring aspects of worship, femininity, struggles, and the dichotomy between goddesses and women in South Asia.
 They also performed Buchaechum, a traditional Korean fan dance, for UChicago Korean Student Organization's 35th Annual Culture Show.

 Kumar briefly worked as a neurobiology researcher at Harvard Medical School, co-authoring a peer-reviewed paper entitled Caveolae in CNS arterioles mediate neurovascular coupling that sheds light on how the brain communicates with its arteries to ensure adequate blood flow to areas of heightened neural activity.
 The experiment, conducted by Department of Neurobiology's Gu Lab of which Kumar was a member, found that vasodilation or the widening of blood vessels, is largely mediated by endothelial cells that actively relay signals to smooth muscle cells (SMCs) from the central nervous through a caveolae-dependent pathway.

 Kumar advocated for the 2018 amendment of Illinois SB0035, known as the Immigration Safe Zones Act, that prohibits law enforcement from assisting or supporting immigration enforcement operations without a valid criminal warrant, and removes citizenship or immigration status questions from forms related to benefits, opportunities, or services provided by the state or public schools.